pforret/markdown-cv/index.md

 **Brightfish nv**:
 - _Technical Director_
 - responsible for software development for planning and operations
-- developed content creation and distribution suite - DCP, micro-services, Laravel
+- designed and developed DCP content creation and distribution suite
-- developed of data analysis/visualisation/forecast tools
+- designed and developed data analysis/visualisation/forecast tools
-- integration of new SaaS system
+- integration of new SaaS workflow system

 `2000-2005`
 **Hypertrust nv**